carpentries/instructor-training/_episodes/01-welcome.md

 ## Instructor Training Workshop Overview

 We will not be going
-over the workshop content in detail (although we will talk about the lessons tomorrow), but instead we will focus on developing teaching skills that are broadly useful across all of our lessons.
-Part of this is because this two-day training is the first step in getting fully certified to teach Software and/or Data Carpentry workshops.
+over the workshop content in detail (although you will get familiarity with some of the content through the exercises), but instead we will focus on developing teaching skills that are broadly useful across all of our lessons.
+This two-day training is the first step in becoming a certified Software and/or Data Carpentry instructor.
-The follow-up steps for full certification will require that you dig into the workshop content yourself and we'll talk about that more tomorrow afternoon.
+The follow-up steps for certification will require that you dig into the workshop content yourself.
+We'll talk about that more tomorrow afternoon.

 To orient yourself, there is a schedule on the workshop webpage which is linked through this workshop's Etherpad.

 ### How Learning Works

-Although this training will cover specific teaching skills, one of our main emphases will be discussing the "best practices" of teaching.
+One of our main emphases will be discussing the "best practices" of teaching.
 We will be introducing you to a handful of key educational research findings and demonstrating how they can be used to help people learn better and faster.

-### Practice / Feedback Cycle and Skill Development
+### Building Teaching Skill

-One aspect of this course's design is its relationship to teaching as a performance art.
-Just as musicians learn theory, practice techniques, and perform for each other, we're going to be looking at some learning theory (also known as educational psychology) and why it matters to us as Software and Data Carpentry instructors.
-We will create exercises and learning materials, and practice our teaching.
-You can expect a lot of hands-on work and discussion.
-We'll be using the the Etherpad to collect answers and help facilitate discussion - if you ever have any questions, feel free to put them into the notes or chat box of the Etherpad and we'll make sure we get to them by the end of each day.
+Just like learning a new language, a musical instrument, or a sport, teaching is a skill that requires practice and feedback.
+We will have many opportunities to practice and give each other feedback throughout this workshop.
+We welcome questions and dialogue at any point.
+We'll be using the the Etherpad to help facilitate discussion.
+Please feel free to ask questions verbally or to put them into the notes or chat box of the Etherpad.

 ### Creating a Positive Learning Environment